lukasz-brzostek/corner-popup/readme.txt

                         be visible in any variant of the popup.

 link1		        You can change the link that is used in variant 1 of popup.
-                        Just type a new address as parameter.
+                        Just type a new address as first parameter and target as second - e.g. link1: "https://espritdesign.pl, _blank".

 link2          #	You can change the link that is used in most of popup variants.
-                        Just type a new address as parameter.
+                        Just type a new address as first parameter and target as second - e.g. link1: "https://espritdesign.pl, _blank".

 popupImg		You can change the image used in popup variant 1.
                         Type your own link to image here.